 When dragging your deer out of the woods, grab the horns with your hands or tie the rope around the horns.
 DO NOT tie a rope around the neck as this may break off hairs and damage the hide.
 Do not drag from the legs as this can break hairs as well.

 Do this immediately without allowing thawing and refreezing of your specimen.
 This will prevent bacteria from ruining your trophy.
-Treat your cape as well or better than your meat because heat and moisture cause bacterial growth, the main cause of hair slippage.
+Treat your cape as well or better than your meat because heat and moisture cause bacterial growth, the main cause of hair slippage and poor hide quality.